apache/royale-docs/features/as3/actionscript-vs-typescript.md

 ## Testing equality
 In Javascript, strict equality is recommended (i.e. `===`) instead of "normal" equality (i.e. `==`).
 That's because Javascript automatically does a type coercion before comparing equality and can cause unexpected results.

-Royale generally does not have these problems and bugs caused by using `==` is extremely rare.
-That's because types are enforced at compile time and uncertain values are automatically coerced when assigning the values.
+Royale generally does not have these problems and bugs caused by using `==` are extremely rare.
+That's because types are enforced at _runtime_ time and uncertain values are automatically coerced when assigning the values.
 Normal equality has advantages and can be used for automatically evaluating certain types (such as `XML`).
 Therefore the general recommendation in ActionScript and Royale is to use `==` instead of `===`.

 The exception to this rule is if you are using untyped variables (i.e. `*`) and need to test for `undefined` to the exclusion of `null`.
 In that case you need `foo.baz === undefined`.